Artists-for-Humanity/module-space-invaders-phaser/tutorial/steps/step01.md

 ### [assets](../src/assets)

 This folder contains all of the "assets" our project will use.
 An asset can be an image file, audio file, or video file.
-In this project we will just be using image and audio files.
+In this project, we will just be using image and audio files.

 # Next Step